 The back is a very strong part of the body, but improper care of the back and lack of treatment after injury can lead to debilitating pain later in life.
 Take care of your back and be mindful of your posture.
 Exercise the back muscles regularly, ice down injuries, and rest if your back becomes sore or injured.
 These tips can reduce the chance of developing a herniated disc.

 If you are experiencing back pain give one of our many Pain Stop Clinics a call.
-Our team of medical doctors, chiropractors and physical therapists will work with you to tailor a treatment plan to stop your pain.
+Our team of medical doctors, and chiropractors will work with you to tailor a treatment plan to stop your pain.

 Contact one of our Pain Stop Clinics today!